Fattcat/Ulti-Fi/README.md

 # <p align="center"><b>!
 Disclaimer !</b></p>
 - Im NOT responsible of any damages or unethical use using my script.
+-    By using this script you are responsible at you own risk

 ## <p align="center"><b>Installation</b></p>
 - 1. cloning repository